viveknair6915/Video-Summarization-System/README.md

-# Video-Summarization-App
+# Video-Summarization-System
 Welcome to the Reading Companion Project!
 This project aims to provide a supportive and interactive platform to enhance your reading experience.
-Video Summarization App built using open source LLM and Framework like Llama 2, Haystack, Whisper, and Streamlit.
+Video Summarization System built using open source LLM and Framework like Llama 2, Haystack, Whisper, and Streamlit.
 This app smoothly runs on CPU as Llama 2 model is in GGUF format loaded through Llama.cpp.

 ## Screenshots
 ![Reading Companion](YouTube-Video-Summarization-App-main/screenshots/im1.jpeg)